 These warnings have come to pass, unfortunately.

 According to Federal data, there has been an increase in the number of deaths attributed to other illnesses like diabetes and Alzheimer’s.
-The number of deaths caused by heart conditions.
+The biggest spike has been in the number of deaths caused by heart conditions.
 In New York City, for example,

 there were 8,300 more deaths from heart problems than would have been typical in March, April and May — an increase of roughly 27 percent over historical averages.

 Normally, heart disease is the leading cause of death in the United States.
-But in the early months of the pandemic, some hospital departments were nearly devoid of the heart, cancer, stroke and other patients who populated them before
+But in the early months of the pandemic, some hospital departments were nearly devoid of the heart, cancer, stroke and other patients who populated them before.

 The head of the National Cancer Institute, Norman “Ned” Sharpless, predicted on June 18 that delays in cancer screenings, diagnoses and treatment during the pandemic are likely to result in “thousands” of excess cancer deaths in years to come.

 According to the National Drug Control Policy, the country has seen also seen an increase in opioid-overdose-related deaths — a fact that can also be attributed to the coronavirus pandemic and related government lockdown mandates.